COPYRIGHT © 2025 50/50 WOMEN ON BOARDS

 We’ll focus on critical issues impacting boardrooms globally, from geopolitical risk and shifting supply chains, governing data and emerging tech, to activist pressure, and the future of boardroom resilience in an interconnected world.

-This year’s theme: Corporate Governance in a Changing World.
+This year’s theme: Corporate Governance for a Changing World.

 Rodger Baker is the Executive Director of the Stratfor Center for Applied Geopolitics at RANE, a global center of excellence for geopolitical intelligence and analysis.
 The Stratfor Center for Applied Geopolitics identifies, develops, and strengthens best practices in geopolitical analysis and offers tools, methods, and training to organizations and individuals as they integrate geopolitical factors into their business practices.
 Mr.Baker is one of the world’s leading experts on North Korea and has dedicated extended periods of time living and working in and around the Korean peninsula.
 His core emphasis is the multidisciplinary approach to geopolitics and the evolution of international relations to develop mid- and long-term forecasts to assist companies, governments and other globally engaged organizations make informed decisions.